 Most popular digital ad formats:

 There are several options to go for, depending on your niche specifics and business goals.
 Here are some of the most efficient digital ad formats for profitable monetization, as well as highly targeted online advertising campaigns:

-- Video ads - a simple and effective solution for more visual niches that require showcasing a product or service or sharing the brands’ story or mission.
-These ad is slightly harder to deliver than a banner ad.
+- Video ads - a simple and effective solution for more visual niches that require showcasing a product or service or sharing the brand’s story or mission.
+This ad is slightly harder to deliver than a banner ad.
 It may be more expensive, but it can potentially bring much more value and engagement compared to the regular banner ads.

 - Native ads - perhaps, the most user-friendly type of online advertising so far, native ads are well-known for their unique ability to mimic the environment they are in.
 Such properties make the ad unit less intrusive than a banner ad.
 Ad slots blend in with the actual content so that the user might not even notice at a first glance which part of the content was sponsored.

 Most popular ad sizes:

 Ad placements come in a variety of sizes that can also influence your website advertising cost, depending on your advertisers’ preferences.
 The more universal are your ad slots, the more advertisers can be interested in purchasing them, thus, you can charge advertisers higher.
 Therefore, it is best to opt for sizes that would be supported by most platforms and ad networks (like Google Display Network).
-However, you can also opt for a specific less widely-used size for let's say banner ad, especially if your industry, website, or other factors demand so.
+However, you can also opt for a specific less widely-used size for let's say banner ads, especially if your industry, website, or other factors demand so.

 Most universal sizes according to the Google Display network include: